CVE North America: A development that relies on carrying out our own projects, solid local partnerships, and acquiring ready-to-build projects

 Our presence in the United States

-CVE has decided to specifically go after the states of New York and Massachusetts due to their progressive policy goals that promote renewable energy, their high electrical rates, and the ability to sell the power produced to end clients in these regions through PPAs.
-The prime example of the market innovation in these states is the Community Solar program, which allows residents in the same territory to benefit from reduce rates for green, local electricity, without having to install solar panels on their roofs.
+In the United States, CVE has decided to specifically go after the states of New York and Massachusetts due to their policy goal of promoting renewable energy, high electrical rates, and the ability to sell the power produced to end clients through PPAs.
+For instance, the market is innovating with the Community Solar model, which enables residents of a given region to benefit from reduced rates for green electricity produced locally with no need to install solar panels on their roofs.

-CVE also aims to benefit from the innovative technological hub of North America to feed its own technological development., notably with the combination of solar and storage that offers new development opportunities.
+CVE also aims to benefit from the innovative technological hub of North America to feed its own technological development, particularly the combination of solar and batteries that offers new opportunities.

 Development of CVE North America

-CVE’s expansion in this promising market begins with the full development of projects, the establishment of strategic partnerships and the acquisition of turnkey projects.
-CVE has assembled a local team experienced in solar energy that is skilled to cover all phases of development from site prospection to beginning of construction.
-CVE has established solid partnerships with specialized vendors that provide services in their area of expertise.
+CVE’s development in this promising market chiefly involves developing our own facilities, by establishing strategic partnerships and purchasing projects or assets.
+CVE has developed a local team experienced in solar power, enabling it to cover all development phases from site prospecting to the start of construction.
+CVE has forged solid relationships with specialized suppliers that operate in their area of expertise.

-CVE already has more than seven solar installations secured in Massachusetts totaling 36 MW that should be operational in 2019.
+CVE has already secured more than 7 solar installation projects in Massachusetts, totalling 36 MW, which are expected to be operational starting in 2019.